 Quality of the Video

-Undoubtedly, video quality is a primary concern in your choice of codec.
+Undoubtedly, video quality is a primary concern when choosing a codec.
 Different codecs have varying abilities to preserve video quality during the compression and decompression processes.
 Therefore, depending on your content and the audience’s demands, you’ll want a codec that produces the required quality.
 For professional editing or broadcasting purposes, you may opt for lossless codecs that provide superior quality, albeit at the cost of larger file sizes.

 File Size and Bandwidth